exasol/sqlalchemy-exasol/doc/changes/unreleased.md

 * #781: Added Connection Pooling to the User Guide
 * #797: Enhanced example and added documentation for listening to pool events
+* #799: Added session reset to user guide section on Connection Pooling

 ## Refactorings